Skip to main content

 You should receive an HTTP/1.1 502 Bad Gateway response.

-Verify Both Upstream Service Are Recovered
+Verify Both Upstream Services Are Recovered

 docker container start nginx1 nginx2